battolico/adl_project/README.md

 - TOTAL
     - **EmbeddingLayer + Layers *(MultiheadAttention + FeedForwardLayer + LayerNormalization) + FinalLayerNormalization**
     - **VE + LE + L(4E²+4E + 2EH + E + H + 4E) + 2E**

-By varying one parameter at a time while keeping others balanced using the above equation.
-As a metric I will use perplexity to asses how the model performance changes as the parametersallocation in the model changes.